orstavik/ElementObserver/README.md

 An Observer for the different stages of DOM `Element` construction.

- 1. construction-start.
-Dispatched immediately *before* a new constructionFrame starts.
- 2. construction-end.
-Dispatched immediately *after* a constructionFrame ends.
-Has one property, .ended which is the constructionFrame recently dropped. runs shadow-light, bottom-up, right-left.
- 3. construction-complete.
-Dispatched after a top constructionFrame ends.
-Has one property: .completed which is a top-down iterator of all the frames completed. runs light-shadow, top-down, left-right.

-The ConstructionFrame API depends on:
+ 1. `ElementObserver.end(cb)`: The `cb` function will be triggered as soon as the construction of an element is completed.
+When multiple elements are constructed simultaneously, then the `cb` will be called after all the `constructor()`, `connectedCallback()` and `attributeChangedCallback()` has been undertaken.
+ 2. `ElementObserver.complete(cb)`: The `cb` function is triggered as soon as an uppermost constructionFrame ends, and then light-dom-to-shadow-dom, top-down for each element constructed.
+This callback basically signals when the slotteed nodes of an element will be ready.

+Dependencies:
- 1. ParserBreakEvent event.
+ 1. `parse` event.
  2. NoNewConstructorHTMLElement.
 The NoNewContructorHTMLElement essentially ensures that no 'new HTMLElement()' constructor is called directly.
 This is a restriction that applies to native elements, and this restriction is extended to custom elements.
-The ConstructionFrame API will produce wrong events if used with 'new HTMLElement.constructor()', but error management is not included to make the ConstructionFrame API faster in production.
+The ConstructionFrame API will produce wrong events if used with 'new HTMLElement.constructor()'.
+To check for and produce this error is a little costly, and it is therefore not included in the `ElementObserver` API by default to make it faster in production.

+## WhatIs: a construction frame?

+> todo documentation for old version below

 Whenever a custom element is defined and referenced in an HTMLElement construction method or template, then the browser will call all the callbacks *sync* for those elements as part of the construction process.
 This means that the construction HTMLElements nests and branch out as a tree when for example as a custom element creates a shadowDom with one or more other custom elements.
 We call the nodes in this graph for constructionFrames.